-We will evaluate existing methods of support and intervention and embark on a new programme of research, to help charities in this sector maximise the impact of their support.
+With support from VTCT we will embark on a new programme of research, to help charities in this sector maximise their impact.

 We collaborated with experts from seven European countries to develop a training resource for health professionals.
 RSBDF (Norway) and ECO's (The Netherlands) aim was to optimise psychosocial support for individuals with visible difference.

 The modular training course was piloted on 80-120 health professionals in Bulgaria, Latvia, Serbia and Turkey.

 This project raised awareness and contributed to social dialogue about discrimination and social exclusion for individuals/families with disfiguring conditions.